 Compression stockings, in particular, are used as an aid to the prevention of deep vein thrombosis and swelling especially for those traveling far distances.

-I had bad varicose veins when I was quite young but didn’t cause a lot of pain but I had them stripped out and wore compression stockings for weeks after the operation – not a very good look especially in those days when they were a lot less sporty than they are now.
+I had bad varicose veins when I was quite young but didn’t cause a lot of pain but I had them stripped out and wore compression stockings for weeks after the operation – not a very good look, especially in those days when they were a lot less sporty than they are now.

-Wearing compression tights whilst pregnant helps stop the pooling the blood in the veins further reducing the risk of an increased heart rate in both mother and baby.
+Wearing compression tights whilst pregnant helps stop the pooling of the blood in the veins further reducing the risk of an increased heart rate in both mother and baby.

 Blood has to work against gravity to get pumped back to the heart so wearing a tight garment around the extremities aids this process and helps prevent the pooling of blood.